 The Right to Remain Silent

-In 2011 the former Devon Record Office (now Devon Heritage Services) was awarded a grant of £32,000 by the National Archives Cataloguing Grants Programme.
-This award is funding a project - entitled The Right to Remain Silent? which resulted in the sorting, flattening, cleaning, repackaging and cataloguing of a portion of the records of the Devon County Quarter Sessions courts.
+Late in 2011 the former Devon Record Office (now Devon Heritage Services) was awarded a grant of £32,000 by the National Archives Cataloguing Grants Programme.
+This award funded a project - entitled The Right to Remain Silent? which resulted in the sorting, flattening, cleaning, repackaging and cataloguing of a portion of the records of the Devon County Quarter Sessions courts.

 The Devon Quarter sessions records form a complete and unbroken series which dates from 1592 until the courts were abolished in 1971, and is the earliest uninterrupted series of such records in the country.
 The cataloguing grant enabled a cataloguing scheme to be developed to provide a detailed listing of these boxed sessions records.
 It allowed records dating from 1734 to 1747 to be reboxed and catalogued to item level.
 Volunteers are continuing to work on the project since the funding ended.

-The records contain the raw material of the business transacted at the sessions.
+The records concerned contain the raw material of the business transacted at the County Quarter Sessions.
 There are writs, bills and depositions relating to criminal cases, papers concerning the removal of vagrants, petitions from bankrupts, coroners’ bills and reports on roads and bridges needing repair.
 In addition, the 19th century rolls – which have not been dealt with during this project - contain reports on lunatic asylums in the county, crime statistics and lists of county police constables and officers.

-- Weekly updates on items of interest that have been found in the records can be seen on Bob’s project blog
+Weekly updates on items of interest that were found in the records can still be seen on Bob’s project blog

-For further information about the project and how to participate as a volunteer, please contact Irene Andrews, Access and Service Development Manager, on 01392 384318 or email her on Irene.email@example.com
+For further information about the continuation of the project and how to participate as a volunteer, please contact Irene Andrews, Access and Service Development Manager, on 01392 384318 or email her on email@example.com